 Werner syndrome is premature aging after puberty with hair thinning and development of conditions of old age (eg, cataracts, diabetes, osteoporosis, atherosclerosis).
 Rothmund-Thomson syndrome is premature aging with increased susceptibility to cancer.
 Both are caused by gene mutations leading to defective RecQ DNA helicases, which normally repair DNA.

 Cockayne syndrome is an autosomal recessive disease caused by mutation in the ERCC8 gene, which is important in DNA excision repair.
 Clinical features include severe growth failure, cachectic appearance, retinopathy, hypertension, renal failure, skin photosensitivity, and intellectual disability.

-Neonatal progeroid (Wiedemann-Rautenstrauch) syndrome is a recessively inherited syndrome of aging causing death by 2 yr.
+Neonatal progeroid syndrome (Wiedemann-Rautenstrauch syndrome) is a recessively inherited syndrome of aging causing death by age 2 years.